 • Mechanistic modelling

-In contrast to compartmental methods - which describe the body as interconnected, homogeneous compartments – non-compartmental analysis (NCA) methods are model-independent.
+In contrast to compartmental methods - which describe the body as interconnected, homogeneous compartments – non-compartmental PK analysis methods are model-independent.

-As compared to compartmental model-based analysis, NCA’s generally allow for more rapid analysis, implying cost efficiency.
+As compared to compartmental model-based analysis, NCA’s generally allow for more rapid PK analyses, implying cost efficiency.

 Population pharmacokinetics allows to gain insight into the factors (i.e. covariates) explaining inter-individual differences in exposure to equal doses of a specific drug.
 PopPK models consist of differential equations describing the rates at which concentrations in various body compartments are changing.
 Such models thus allow estimating population values for key PK parameters along with patient-specific deviations from these population means.
 Population pharmacokinetic modelling enables key decisions across all phases of drug development.
 PopPK represents a crucial technique for the further development of personalized medicine.